 There are many times when firefighters will don structural PPE for a variety of reasons including use as protection from the elements.

-The highest occurrence with a significant threat came from firefighter visibility.
+The findings The highest occurrence with a significant threat came from firefighter visibility.
 Firefighter visibility on the fireground and on the roadways is critical to firefighter safety.

 Given the high frequency of exposure of fire personnel to low visibility/dark situations, research was conducted into possible solutions for trim configurations on the structural ensemble.